dfuchss/MatrixJoinLink/README.md

 # MatrixJoinLink - A bot that allows the creation of Join Links to non-public Rooms in Matrix

 This bot allows the creation of join links to non-public rooms in matrix.
 It uses the [Trixnity](https://trixnity.gitlab.io/trixnity/) framework.
-The bot is currently in early alpha and primarily used as proof-of-concept.

-Feel free to use the matrix chat.

 ## Reason for this Bot